NEWSMAKER-Four-star general in eye of U.S. cyber storm

 protects the most sensitive U.S. data, extracts intelligence

-terrorists.
-But it also puts the general at the center of an
+it also puts the general at the center of an intense debate over

 "He's lasted as long as he has because he's focused and he's